SteveHongDev/SteveHongDev/README.md

 Doing a Bachelor of Science in Computer Engineering

-I'll graduate in Feb 2023
+I'm going to graduate in Feb 2023